stephaniaslis/Alura-Challenge-BI---2nd-Edition/README.md

 ![Alura_food_dashboard](https://user-images.githubusercontent.com/82055743/155982872-b57014cb-86ba-41c1-a8b1-19ed781635a4.png)

-And the mobile version were creates as well:
+And the mobile version were created as well:

 ![Design sem nome (3)](https://user-images.githubusercontent.com/82055743/157649665-a186a19f-1f52-4dfd-b180-002a1b6294b5.png)